What does Santana mean?

 Santana is an uncommonly occurring given name for men but a very prominent last name for both adults and children (#710 out of 150436, Top 1%).
 (2000 U.S. Census)

 Charted below is the birth name history of Santana for boys.
-Santana entered the list in 2006 and reached its highest position of #879 in the U.S. then, and is at #887 currently.
+Santana entered the list in 1970-1979 and reached its highest position of #879 in the U.S. in the year 2006, and is at #887 currently.
 (2014 Birth Statistics)

 Below is a charted analysis of the history of Santana and corresponding names.
-The only other popular related form of Santana (#887 last year) rated in the Top 1000 is Anna.
-Adoption of these relations of Santana was well-received during the years 1890-1899 (usage of 0.29%) and is somewhat less today (usage 0.06%, down 80.5%), with the version Anna becoming less stylish.
+Popular related forms of Santana (#887 last year) rated in the Top 2000 are Anna, Saint and Sinclair.
+Usage of these relations of Santana was well-received a century ago and is somewhat less today, with the version Anna becoming less stylish.
+Santana is the most contemporarily stylish baby name among these.

-Santana is pronounced similarly to Santino▲.
-Other suggested similar baby names are Fontana, Janna, Montana▼, Montanna, Sagan, Sajan, Salman, Salton, Sandino, Sanjay, Sanson, Sansone, Sante, Santeago, Santee, Santiaco, Santiago▲, Santigo, Santo▼, Santos▼, Saxton, Scanlan, Shanan, Shannan, Stan▼, Stana, Stanten, Stanton▼ and Swanton.
+Santana▲ is pronounced similarly to Santino▲.
+Other suggested similar names are Fontana, Janna, Montana▼, Montanna, Sagan, Sajan, Salman, Salton, Sandino, Sanjay, Sanson, Sansone, Sante, Santeago (see Santiago), Santee, Santiaco (see Santiago), Santiago▲, Santigo, Santo, Santos▲, Saxton, Scanlan, Shanan, Shannan, Stan▼, Stana, Stanten, Stanton and Swanton.
 These names tend to be more frequently used than Santana.